Speak Out Drama Lessons

 All concerns should be logged in the Incident folder.
 This is kept at the front of the room during workshops.
 Sonya has custody of the folder.
 As soon as possible, together with Sonya, complete a Child Protection Incident Reporting Form.
 (Copy appended to this document).
 Record all the details that you are aware of and what was said, using the child’s own words, (or the informant’s), as far as possible.

 All suspicions and concerns should be recorded, along with observations of injury or behavioural changes that might be consistent with abuse.
 Follow up action and any outcomes will also be recorded.
 The person who expresses the concern will be kept informed of the outcome.
-All information imparted will be treated with the strictest confidence.
+All information imparted will be treated with the strictest

 What happens next?